arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 publish: false
 ---

+# Disadvantages of Pull Requests

 Pull requests with blocking reviews (sometimes mandatory) are widespread.
 A lot of developers believe pushing to mainline should be prohibited.
-Sometimes it's unavoidable (low-trust environment), but often people work with PRs just because everyone else does.
+Sometimes it's unavoidable (in a low-trust environment), but often people work with PRs just because everyone else does.
 And nobody ever got fired for it.

 But what are the costs of working in such style?
 And what are the alternatives?